cybertronai/simplified-dally-model/models/spatial-computer/README.md

 ## Geometry and memory

-All coordinate bounds are inclusive.
-A node is one position on the grid;
-an addressable memory node stores one 32-bit word.
+A node is one position on the grid, stores one 32-bit word.

 | Quantity | Default |
 |----------|---------|